vlaaad/as3-strictly-typed-state-machine/README.md

     machine.makeFinal();

 After making state machine final, any attempts to add\remove transition to it will lead to throwing error.
-Optionally, you can make final not only transitions, but also states used in this state machine.
+Optionally, you can make final not only transitions, but also states used in this state machine (this will restrict adding\removing handlers).

 After all, you can destroy state machine by calling: